giuliodn/flaskr-continued/README.rst

 * An RSS feed of new posts.

-This is an accompagnatory repository to a series of Medium_ articles explaining the changes step by step.
+This is an accompagnatory repository to a series of Medium_ articles I've written to explain the changes step by step.

 .. _Medium: https://medium.com/